 The newcomers were not entirely suited to their new home network, however, as the 30 hp motors and absence of mechanical track or air brakes – while entirely adequate for Hull’s predominantly flat landscape – were far from ideal for Leeds’ hillier routes.
 Consequently, the newcomers – including 446 – were based at the city’s Swinegate depot and operated mainly on the lower lying Hunslet, Dewsbury Road, Compton Road and Beckett Street routes, though they were occasionally pressed into service on peak-hour duties elsewhere in the city.

-Following its withdrawal from the Leeds fleet in October 1952 (the last of the ex-Hull cars to be officially withdrawn), number 446 then travelled round the country for a time in search of a permanent home.
+Even so, its future at this stage was somewhat precarious as the tramcar travelled around the country for a time in search of a permanent home.
 It was worked on for a while in Bolton though full restoration proved impossible because its truck had been stripped of anything that might have been of use to Leeds, including its motors, various springs and other items of equipment.

 This period of uncertainty was brought to an end when the tramcar became one of the first to be acquired by the Tramway Museum Society and arrived at Crich in May 1960, where it spent many years in storage.
 In March 1983, it was moved to Hull on long-term loan and, while there, has been cosmetically restored in Hull livery so that it can be displayed in the city’s ‘Streetlife’ Museum of Transport.

 As the only surviving restored tramcar from Hull City Tramways in the collection, the current location for Hull 132 is entirely fitting and brings it to a much wider audience than if it has remained in storage at the Tramway Museum.